agentic functions and agents with Agentica

 ## Overview

-Agentica is a library for integrating AI features into Python applications.
+Agentica is a library for integrating agentic features and agents into Python applications.

 ## Basics

-The primary method of interaction is through the `@magic()` decorator, which works like this:
+The primary method of interaction is through the `@agentic()` decorator, which works like this:

 ```python